Dr. Juneseok Lee

 Current Research Focus

-• AI/ML applications for water quality and system optimization
+• AI/ML for drinking water infrastructure analytics

 Recognition